 Tax-season day care

 To ease family stress during a hectic time of year, we offer free, on-site on tax-season Saturdays at many of our offices.
 The creative program features a weekly theme with fun activities that incorporate art, math, science, music, drama, and writing workshops.

 Alternative work arrangements

 Many staff tailor their work schedules.
 Arrangements are based on , and can include telecommuting, compressed workweeks, part-time schedules, and putting in extra hours during tax season with reduced summer schedules.

 Dress for your day

 Hugely popular, this program makes denim optional any day of the week, based on your schedule.
 No client meetings?
 Break out your jeans — even if it’s not Friday.

-After all just when you think you’ve achieved that perfect work-life balance … you guessed it: Something changes. forget evaluating the snapshot, the brief moment in time, and take a longer view.
+After all just when you think you’ve achieved that perfect work-life balance … you guessed it: Something changes.
+So, forget evaluating the snapshot, the brief moment in time, and take a longer view.
 What’s the work-life mix of scenes in your movie?